hihihippp/scottsievert.github.io/src/source/_posts/2014-05-14-Scientific-Python-tips-and-tricks.markdown

 request.

 #### Speed
 This is an issue that always pops up.
-There's a [SciPy post][perfomance-python] doing a single complicated example and comparing the results among MATLAB, Python+numpy and finds similar times.
+There's a [SciPy post][performance-python] doing a single complicated example and comparing the results among MATLAB, Python+numpy and finds similar times.